mullvad/dns-blocklists/README.md

 # Differences between VPN servers and Encrypted DNS

 Please note that our Encrypted DNS service includes different hostnames for each option.
 We currently offer the following:
-- Base:
+- Vanilla:
   - This includes zero blocking, purely encrypted DNS for TLS and HTTPs.
   - TLS: dns.mullvad.net
   - HTTPS: https://dns.mullvad.net/dns-query
 - Ad-block:
-  - This includes Ad-blocking, Tracker and Malware blocking for TLS and HTTPS.
+  - This includes Ad-blocking and Tracker blocking for TLS and HTTPS.
 The lists are what are found in this repository.
   - TLS: adblock.dns.mullvad.net
   - HTTPS: https://adblock.dns.mullvad.net/dns-query
 - Extended: